 When jurors cannot agree on a verdict and report this to a judge, the judge may issue further instruction to them to encourage those in the minority to reconsider their position.
 These instructions are known as an Allen charge or, more casually, as a dynamite charge.

 The Allen charge is named for the United States Supreme Court case Allen v.
 United States (1896) in which the Court approved such instructions in federal cases.

 Critics of the Allen charge have described it among other ways as:

 - "laden with deception" and "meant to browbeat the jury into submission"

 - imposing an "explicit or implicit deadline" that "can impede quality decision-making and encourage jurors to give in to the social pressure of the majority"

 The ruling is not binding on the states, and it is still a matter of significant controversy.
-Consequently, many states have banned such charges to the jury.
+Consequently, some states have banned such charges to the jury.
 In some states, however, similar jury instructions are used.
 They may be named for key cases decided in their state courts.